akshaybidwai09/FlowLogParser/README.md

 ## **Potential Error Encounter**

-In reviewing the provided sample test case and its expected output, I identified a few discrepancies that need to be corrected:
+In reviewing the provided sample test case and its expected output over Email, I identified a few discrepancies that need to be corrected:

 Tag Count Error: